Peanut Butter Truffles

 In fact, the words have been there for so long that I started to pay them no heed.
 However, on a recent workday, I was in a file cleaning mode and studied that list carefully.
 It’s been both a blessing and a curse that I decided to try this recipe.
 The blessing is that I have found a recipe that I find to be incredibly delicious.
 The curse is that this delicious recipe is really indulgent.
 Thank goodness I’m pretty good about not overindulging.

 I made these truffles with a milk chocolate coating, as that’s what I prefer.
 For those who like it a little less sweet, semi sweet chocolate would work as well.
-The only thing I’d encourage is buying a good brand of baking chocolate, as this will be the first thing you taste.
+The only thing I’d encourage is buying a good brand of baking chocolate, like Ghirardelli, as this will be the first thing you taste.
 You don’t need a lot to make the recipe, so it’s worth the splurge.

 I’d highly recommend making a batch and then giving away as many as possible.
 Or storing them in a locked container.
 Even if you have a lot of willpower, these truffles have an overwhelming siren’s song.